-Finding nurse jobs is no easy task, especially as a new grad.
-Nurses have to contend with a crowded field of applicants, slow and outdated hiring practices, and the struggle to get acute care experience…without already having acute care experience.
 But the nursing job search isn’t just about your years of experience or the letters after your name.
-There’s a lot you can do before you even begin searching for a job to determine what you’re looking for and what makes you unique.
+There’s a lot more to do before searching for a nursing job.
+For example, you need to determine what you’re looking for and what makes you unique.

 Amanda Murillo-Rodriguez, the nurse career expert behind The Résumé RX, provides nurses with resources and strategies to build their dream careers, from résumé templates to job search techniques.
-Amanda took over our blog to share her tips for nurses who are about to enter the job search.
+Amanda took over our blog to share her tips for finding nursing jobs for new graduates who are about to enter the job search.
 Check out her advice below, and join our online workshop March 26 for more tools to help you get your dream job.

 What kind of prep should nurses do before beginning a new job search?

 Nurses should research the community in which they plan to work so that they can get a good idea of what demographic their community serves and what sort of services are available.
 Nurses should also have a good idea of their personal priorities (hours, commute, family needs, for example) so that they can look for opportunities that align with those priorities.